 20. Go through the gate into the church yard.
 There’s a notice where to get the key from if you fancy a look inside the church.
 This is Coombe Hill & a great place to sit is on the wall on the left for a fantastic view over Earls Barton & Wellingborough & back down to the Nene valley.

 Now for the spooky bit – go round the church on the left side & have a look down that crypt…oooer & wouldn’t want to be here after dark!!!!
 Follow the path round to the back of the church & spot the two bars in the wall

-21. Carry on down the hill & at the t-junction turn right & follow the road up the hill back into Castle Ashby passing The Falcon (sadly closed at the time of writing)
+The other option is simply to turn left down the hill on the road.
+At the t-junction turn right & follow the road up the hill back into Castle Ashby passing The Falcon

 Then it’s round the bend & back to where you left the car, passing the shopping village on the left.

 So….we hope you enjoyed one of our favourite walks.
 As we said, do try it at different times of the year as you’ll see something different every time